steveklabnik/blog/posts/2012-08-13-protological-control--an-introduction.md

 the great advances of Taylorism, for example, was studying how the bodies of assembly line workers operated and streamlining their motions.

-Foucault also introduces the idea of the 'Panopticon,' which is a prison in a circular shape by which the rooms can all observe each other.
+Foucault also illustrates that control and power in modern society mirror Jeremy Bentham's concept of the 'Panopticon,' which is a prison in a circular shape by which the rooms can all observe each other.
 The observation would help to keep them all in line, since the all-seeing tower in the middle would be able to observe everyone at all times.

 ![panopticon](http://upload.wikimedia.org/wikipedia/commons/thumb/1/11/Panopticon.jpg/250px-Panopticon.jpg)